MicrosoftDocs/appcenter-docs/docs/transition/moving/data.md

 App Center continues to receive crashes from the HockeySDK.
 The data that already exists in App Center will remain.
 The data retention will be mapped to a maximum of 90 days.

 > [!NOTE]
-> For Windows and Xamarin apps, App Center isn't receiving crashes from the HockeySDK at the moment and we don't move any crashes data.
-We're planning to add support for Xamarin, UWP and WPF on App Center and recommend you to wait until then.
+> For UWP apps, App Center isn't receiving crashes from the HockeySDK at the moment and we don't move any crashes data.
+We're planning to add support for UWP on App Center and recommend you to wait until then.
 Follow our [Roadmap](https://github.com/Microsoft/appcenter/wiki/Roadmap) for updates.

 ## Distribution